-His statement has advocated by Meredith Dearborn from University of California writing as
+His statement has advocated by Meredith Dearborn from University of California by writing as:

-'in today's world, globalizing investment patterns have generated massive corporate webs that may involve layers of subsidiaries, loosely affiliated corporations, subcontractors, and other structurally complex corporate arrangements; moreover, corporate groups frequently cross national borders.
-The ordinary concepts of piercing and limited liability do not fit easily into this new reality'33
+'in today's world, globalizing investment patterns have generated massive corporate webs that may involve layers of subsidiaries, loosely affiliated corporations, subcontractors, and other structurally complex corporate arrangements; moreover, corporate groups frequently cross-national borders.
+The ordinary concepts of piercing and limited liability do not fit easily into this new reality'44

 The present law still fails to appropriately regulate corporate groups.
-Piercing the corporate veil has been used as only single exception to the limited liability.
-It seems that there are not many exceptional countries of this situation.
+Piercing the corporate veil tool has been used as only single exception to the limited liability.
+It can be said that the above